Hamideh-ghanadian/ChatGPT-Prompt-Engineering/Summarizing/Readme.md

 print(response)
 ```
 Output
+The output is started focusing on the arrival of the package.
 ```
 The panda plush toy arrived a day earlier than expected, but the customer felt it was a bit small for the price paid.
 ```